KRFOSS/kali-docs/base-images/kali-linux-dual-boot-kali-with-windows/index.md

 2. Burn The Kali Linux ISO to DVD or [copy Kali Linux Live to USB](/docs/usb/kali-linux-live-usb-install/).
 3. Ensure that your computer is set to boot from CD / USB in your BIOS.

+{{% notice info %}}
+This installation has the potential to go wrong very easily as it involves editing existing partitions.
+Be aware of what partitions you are modifying and where you are installing Kali to.
+Having a backup of your Windows system available is a good idea in the event something goes wrong.
+{{% /notice %}}

 ###  Dual Boot Installation Procedure

 1. To start your installation, boot with your chosen installation medium.
 You should be greeted with the Kali Boot screen.
 Select _Live_, and you should be booted into the Kali Linux default desktop.